junwai7159/Staff-Tracker/README.md

             imgsz=640, pretrained=True, augment=True, optimizer='auto', single_cls=True)
 ```

-An alternative is to run this command in the CLI with a `yolo` command, check out at [documentation](https://docs.ultralytics.com/usage/cli/)
+An alternative is to run this command in the CLI with a `yolo` command, check out the [official documentation](https://docs.ultralytics.com/usage/cli/).
 ```
 yolo task=detect mode=train model=yolov8n.pt ARGS
 ```